Multi River Expedition Nepal – Epic 13-Day Ultimate Rafting & Kayaking Adventure

 A multi river expedition, including kayaking and rafting, that lasts 13 days is for sure one of the most exceptional journeys to make in Nepal.
 These Himalayan rivers provide some of the best whitewater rafting experiences in the world.
 You will be experiencing continuous whitewater adventure for several days in a rural Nepali setting.
 As this trip runs for about thirteen days, you will get a chance to build significant bonds with fellow team members.
 This trip will also deepen your understanding of the rivers, mountains, and their impact on rural mountain lives.
 In this multi river expedition, you will encounter hundreds of rapids.

-Some famous ones are Harkapur I and II—Class V , rapids in Sun Koshi, Gorge—Class IV, Bhotekoshi, and Hodson’s Sandwich—Class IV+, Tamur.
+Some famous ones are Harkapur I (Legacy 5- rapid), Harkapur II—Class IV , rapids in Sun Koshi, Gorge—Class IV, Bhotekoshi, and Hodson’s Sandwich—Class IV+, Tamur.
 We are sure these challenging rapids will give you an adrenaline rush to your heart’s content.
 Nepal River Runner guides have in-depth knowledge of the places you will be passing by.
 Moreover, for this trip, we will provide you with Nepal government-licensed river guides who have completed Red Cross first aid training.
 Our guides hold rafting certifications from the International Rafting Federation (IRF) and are trained as Whitewater Rescue Technicians (WRT).
 Be assured that you will be in our safe hands.

 Multi River Expedition Itinerary

 We will leave Kathmandu for our put-in point at Khadichour early in the morning – a short three-and-a-half-hour drive from Kathmandu.
-Our expedition begins immediately after our guides provide you with a briefing on safety and paddling instructions.
+We will leave behind the busy city and head into charming rural areas.
+Along the way, we will pass by rolling green hills, rivers, villages, and terrace farms.
+Upon reaching Khadichour, our expedition begins immediately after our guides provide a safety briefing and paddling instructions.

 We will raft down the Lower Bhotekoshi River.
+The rapids are moderate with strong currents.
 Along the way, we will navigate several Class III rapids, including Landslide, Anil Top, and Gorge.
-After rafting for around 16 kilometers, we will stop and set up our camps at Sukute (698 m).
+There are also small drop sections.
+Since today is our first day of the expedition, there is no extreme or technical whitewater.
+After about 16 kilometers of rafting, we will stop and set up camp at Sukute (698 m).
 We will camp at the riverside at Sukute for the night.

 Day 3: Dolalghat to Pachuwarghat

-In Dolalghat, lower Bhotekoshi meets Indrawati and forms the Sun Koshi River.
+In Dolalghat, the lower Bhotekoshi, which is also considered the upper Sun Koshi River, meets the Indrawati and continues as the Sun Koshi River.
 After breakfast, we will raft on the Sun Koshi (“the river of gold” in Nepali).
-The start will be smooth with a few rapids, which will give you some practice and warm up for the rapids to come.
+The start will be smooth, with a few rapids to give you some practice and warm up for the ones to come.
 Towards the end of the day, you will experience the first of many Class III rapids.
+The section is less technical, but we have to paddle continuously, which requires good endurance.
+Along the way, we can see river valleys, hills, and small riverside settlements.

+Flowing down the river, we will occasionally tackle rapids.
+But overall, it is a smooth paddling experience.
 We will set up a camp at Pachuwarghat for the night’s rest and yummy food.
-When the night falls, we will be setting up a campfire.
+When night falls, we will set up a campfire.
 While basking in the warmth of the campfire, we will have a little chat.
-We will share our own stories, and if you are happy to share your own stories, you can do so too.
+We will share our own stories, and if you are happy to share yours, you can do so too.

 Day 4: Pachuwarghat to Chainpur